bcaneco/chimpanzee_calls_plots/README.md

 - Arrows are colour-coded to indicate the direction of movement (in degrees), aiding interpretation of the transitions.

-- This variant is the foundation for **Figure 3** in the manuscript, showcasing travel patterns in voice activation (upper panel) and voice modulation (lower panel) at different aggregation levels.
+- This type of plot is the foundation for **Figure 3** in the manuscript, showcasing travel patterns in voice activation (upper panel) and voice modulation (lower panel) at different aggregation levels.
 To recreate each panel of **Figure 3**, run the script [panels_snl.r](R/panels_snl.R)

 <img src="manuscript/figs/duration_vs_maxfreq_snl_tracks.png"